 “Breasts are hormonally sensitive tissue so you’d think that they would become smaller after menopause because estrogen levels are lower, but that’s not actually what happens,” Minkin says.
 On average, women pack on over a pound per year after menopause, according to a study in Annals of Behavioral Medicine.
 (This is likely due to a decrease in physical activity and lean muscle mass, and shifts in hormones that cause you to store more fat in your midsection.)
 Unfortunately, packing on 20 pounds or more after menopause is associated with an 18 percent higher risk of breast cancer compared to women who gain little or no weight, according to a study in JAMA.
 As you age, you may also notice that your breasts become softer and may start to sag.
 Breast density decreases with age so you have a greater proportion of fatty tissue than you did when you were younger.
 Plus, Cooper’s ligaments—fibrous tissue that acts like an internal bra—stretch over time and may lead to drooping.
 Regularly sporting a supportive bra can help.

-RELATED: Prevent Mid-Life Weight Gain
+Related: Prevent Mid-Life Weight Gain

 “When birth control pills were first invented, they contained extremely high doses of estrogen and there were a lot of women walking around with very large breasts as a result,” Minkin says.
 (We’re looking at you, Joan Holloway.)
 Today, most contain about one-fifth of the original amount, so they don’t have as big of an effect.
 Still, it’s completely normal if you experience a little boost in breast size when you start birth control.
 “Estrogen can lead to more fluid retention and also increase breast tenderness,” Minkin adds.
 If it’s troublesome, talk to your doctor about other options.

-Certain meds—especially some types of anti-psychotic and antidepressant drugs—are notorious for affecting your breasts.
+Besides the Pill, certain other meds—especially some types of anti-psychotic and antidepressant drugs—are notorious for affecting your breasts.
 One in particular, Risperidal, is a drug used to treat bipolar disorder and can increase prolactin levels, which may cause your breasts to leak milk even if you’re not breastfeeding, Minkin says.
 For women who experience breast pain around their period, non steroidal anti-inflammatory drugs (such as ibuprofen and aspirin) can help.
 They may work by inhibiting prostglandins that are involved in inflammation and tenderness, Bleicher says.
 Diuretics, often used to treat high blood pressure, can also decrease breast pain and swelling by reducing fluid retention, Minkin adds.
 While some minor pain and discomfort is considered normal at certain times during your cycle, talk to your doctor about issues that impact your lifestyle.